rockettheme/docs/Docs/wordpress/themes/g4chimera/aboutus.md

 Introduction
 -----

-The **About Us** example page demonstrates how you can create a beautiful page with the Chimera template.
+The **About Us** example page demonstrates how you can create a beautiful page with the Chimera theme.
 Here is some information to help you replicate this page as it appears in the demo.

 Theme Override Options
 -----